-The school will provide lectures and discussion sessions on QFT, QED, QCD, SM and BSM physics, detector and accelerator technologies, experimental methods and, crucially, precision physics at the LHC.
-The school has already attracted prominent lecturers, such as John Ellis and Yury Dokshitser, with the remaining lecturers to be contacted in due course.
-This school is the first such event in the Baltic States and will play a huge and invaluable role in developing the high-energy physics community in the region.
+The school provides lectures and discussion sessions on QFT, QED, QCD, SM and BSM physics, detector and accelerator technologies, experimental methods and, crucially, precision physics at the LHC.
+It has already been endorsed by prominent lecturers, such as John Ellis, Yury Dokshitser, Maurizio Vretnar and Matteo Cacciari.
+This school is the first such event in the Baltic states, and will play a huge and invaluable role in developing the high-energy physics community in the region.

 The inaugural event was planned to be hosted by RTU at camping «Ronīši» in Klapkalnciems, Latvia.
 Unfortunately, due to the global health emergency that emerged in 2020, this event was cancelled.
 Planning for the 2021 edition, however, has already begun.